cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 <HighlightBox type="note">

-From here onwards, it will be implicitly assumed that we are dealing with the ibc-go implmenation specifically, whereas all of the above held true for all implentations of ICS-27, unless explicitly stated otherwise.
+From here onwards, it will be implicitly assumed that we are dealing with the ibc-go implementation specifically, whereas all of the above held true for all implementations of ICS-27, unless explicitly stated otherwise.

 </HighlightBox>

 ## Authentication

 The ICA controller submodule provides an API for registering an account and for sending interchain transactions.
-It has been purposefully made lean and limited to generic contoller functionality.
-For authentication of the owner accounts, the developer is expected to provide an authentication module the ability to interact with the ICA controller submodule.
+It has been purposefully made lean and limited to generic controller functionality.
+For authentication of the owner accounts, the developer is expected to provide an authentication module with the ability to interact with the ICA controller submodule.

 Let's take a look at some definitions:

 **Authentication Module:**

 * Generic authentication module: Cosmos SDK modules (`x/auth`, `x/gov` or `x/group`) that offer authentication functionality and can send messages to the ICS-27 module through a `MsgServer`.
 * Custom authentication module: a custom SDK module (satisfying only the `AppModule` but not `IBCModule` interface) that offers custom authentication and can send messages to the ICS-27 module through a `MsgServer`.